Can we have an honest conversation about race and racial issues?

 Here are 3 keys that, when applied consistently, will transform your perspective on race and racial issues.

-Key #1: See each person as an individual soul.
+Key #1: Look at each person as an individual soul.

 When you boil everything down, we’re all the same.